 You can view and edit retention rules to determine the general availability of a datasource.

 The Segments view shows all the segments in the cluster.
 Each segment has a detail view that provides more information.
 The Segment ID is also conveniently broken down into Datasource, Start, End, Version, and Partition columns for ease of filtering and sorting.

 From this view, you can check the status of existing supervisors as well as suspend, resume, and reset them.
 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.
 Submit a supervisor spec manually by clicking the ellipsis icon and selecting Submit JSON supervisor.

 The tasks table allows you to see the currently running and recently completed tasks.
 To navigate your tasks more easily, you can group them by their Type, Datasource, or Status.
 Submit a task manually by clicking the ellipsis icon and selecting Submit JSON task.

 The Services view lets you see the current status of the nodes making up your cluster.
-You can group the nodes by type or by tier to get meaningful summary statistics.
+You can group the nodes by Type or by Tier to get meaningful summary statistics.

 Access the Lookups view from the Lookups card in the home view or by clicking the ellipsis icon in the top-level navigation.
 Here you can create and edit query time lookups.